Phileosopher/toolbox/README.md

 - The built-in tools.
 If I need them, they're in the computer already.
 - Paid tools, when they cost enough that it makes me pause to consider my budget.
-- Most courses and courseware, since I'm convinced most of that is part of a *constantly* revolving cycle of technology fashions (Remember when Java and Netscape was going to run the world forever?
+- Most courses and courseware, since I'm convinced most of that is part of a _constantly_ revolving cycle of technology fashions (Remember when Java and Netscape was going to run the world forever?
 By contrast, how about web browsers and corporation-endorsed programming languages?)

-I've broken everything into malleable groupings, since there are *many* things that someone could use a computer for, and people are constantly adding new things.
-These groupings have a philosophical basis in their designed *final* purpose:
+I've broken everything into malleable groupings, since there are _many_ things that someone could use a computer for, and people are constantly adding new things.
+These groupings have a philosophical basis in their designed _final_ purpose:

 - Consuming: to experience others' created works without any creative goals in mind
 - Foraging: to acquire others' creative works
 - Calculators: to calculate a simple, usually numerical solution
 - Communicating: to communicate with other people, directly or indirectly
 - CySec: to protect from bad things happening to computers or information
+- FilesOS: to manage computer files or operating systems
 - Hardware: to make or manage physical things, which includes computer hardware and OS-level things
 - Visual: to visually design or adapt things which contain some intended aesthetic
 - Audio: to work with sound for some intended aesthetic